 Justice Support Centre is managed by an independent, volunteer management committee.
 The committee members come from the broader community and support the principles of social justice and equality.
 Their collective skills and experience are an invaluable resource to the centre.

-Naushee has 15 years’ experience in the public sector, including at NSW Treasury where she held several roles since 2007, before joining TAFE NSW as Director of Policy and Industry Engagement.
+Naushee has 15 years’ experience in the public sector, including at NSW Treasury where she held several roles since 2007, before joining TAFE NSW as Director of Policy and Advocacy.
 Most recently, she focused on strategic projects and reform, working on skills reform policy and national skills negotiations with the Commonwealth.
 Previously, she led advocacy and strategic projects at the NSW Small Business Commission and implementation of activity-based funding at NSW Health before that.

 Diana brings over 35 years’ experience as a commercial litigation lawyer and has been consistently recognised as a leading and recommended practitioner in that area in Australia.
 She has been a partner in commercial law firms including a founding partner of a leading corporate boutique law firm and Office Managing Partner and Practice Leader in the Sydney office of Clifford Chance, a global law firm.
 Throughout her career she has steered and actively contributed to social justice initiatives of the firms she has worked at.
 She was a Member of the NSW Law Society Diversity and Inclusion Committee for 2 years and was also a part-time member of the Australian Takeovers Panel for 6 years.